IS-ENES3/IS-ENES-Website/pages/events-and-news.md

 ---
-layout: frontpage  # page-fullwidth
+layout: page-fullwidth-4widgets
 title: "Events and News"
-# subheadline: "Events, news, and other such things"
+subheadline: "Watch our training and workshops on [YouTube](https://is-enes3.github.io/IS-ENES-Website/lectures-tutorials-webinars/) !"
 # teaser: "This tells you all about ISENES3 events, conferences, and all the most up-to-date news."
 header:
    image_fullwidth: "header_homepage_13.jpg"